appodeal/react-native-appodeal/README.md

 > Note if you want to show MREC banners in your app, you need to initialise Appodeal SDK with *AppodealAdType.
 MREC*

-Appodeal Banner View can be used only *after* Appodeal SDK was initialised.
-You can use show only *one* banner on screen.
+Appodeal Banner View can be used only *after* Appodeal SDK was initialized.
+You can show only *one* banner on the screen.
 Static banners (top or bottom) can't be used in one session with _AppodealBanner_.

 ``` javascript